Living organisms are mainly based on four main classes of biomolecules.

 There are possible forms of glycogen, proglycogen having a molecular mass of around 400 kDa and macroglycogen with a very high molecular mass.

-Glycogen can be organized in a globular form in which the glucose chains are organized globularly around a central protein glycogenin.
+Glycogen can be organized in a spherical form in which the glucose chains are organized globularly around the central protein glycogen.

 It seems that the branches of a tree originated from a central point.